 I don’t know what “and the other 80% of the enterprise means.
-Many companies don’t have any SAP so it seems Bill is overstating the case.
+Many companies don’t have any SAP, so it seems Bill is overstating the case.

-Actually, this is the type of statement a monopolist would make.
+This is the type of statement a monopolist would make.
 SAP is used very frequently (it is not the de facto standard, but it is prevalent).
 But it should be because their software is so good, not because other vendors have to “live with” SAP.